gesslar/LPCDoc/docs/tags/index.md

 - `@type` - Documents the type of a variable.
 - `@typedef` - Creates a reusable type definition.
+- `@var` - Documents the type of an inherited variable.

 ### Metadata Tags